jonasmacken/RL-Taxi-OpenAI-Gym/README.md

 ### 2. SARSA (State-Action-Reward-State-Action)
 - On-policy algorithm
-- Updates the Q-table using the reward of the **actual** action taken
+- Updates the Q-table using the reward of the actual action taken

-Both algorithms are trained over multiple episodes, and performance is measured by the **average number of steps taken to complete an episode**.
+Both algorithms are trained over multiple episodes, and performance is measured by the average number of steps taken to complete an episode.

 ---